Eligible providers, or Medicaid Eligible Professionals (EP) include:

 Group/Clinic Patient Volume Option: If you are part of a practice or clinic, the patient volume may be calculated on a group level which means the encounters for all practitioners (eligible and non-eligible providers) in a group practice are used to determine patient volume.
 You will need to individually demonstrate meaningful use of certified EHR technology after your first year and will be eligible for one incentive payment each year, regardless of the number of practices or locations.

 **Only if you work predominantly in an FQHC or RHC may you use "needy individuals" in the patient volume calculation.
 To be considered a provider who works predominantly in an FQHC/RHC, over 50 percent of your total patient encounters over a period of six months in either the most recent calendar year or the 12-months directly preceding the application date, must occur at a FQHC/RHC location.
+Determine whether you practice predominantly by using this worksheet.

 **Needy individuals include all of the following: